 This means the biggest danger comes from accidentally stepping on a snake, not from bumping into one.
 Take care where you step, or swim, instead of walking in the water.

 But sea snakes are notoriously shy and they do their best to stay out of our way.
 What about the most famous water snake, which has a reputation for being more aggressive?

 The Feared Water Moccasin

 The water moccasin, which is also known as the cottonmouth, spends much of its time in the water and has a reputation for being aggressive.
-It is also venomous.
+This snake can swim well and it is also venomous.

 A study by the University of Georgia tested just how aggressive cottonmouths could be.

 Researchers first tried standing next to this snake while wearing a snake-proof boot, with which they touched the snake’s body.